Hope Hicks: A witness to Trump's rise

 She spent about five of those years working for the Trumps, developing a strong relationship with the future US President and his family, and now stands as one of President Donald Trump's longest-serving and most trusted aides.

-But it's that role as a top Trump confidante, with an office steps from the Oval Office, that is landing her in special counsel Robert Mueller's hot seat.
+But it's that role as a top Trump confidante, with an office steps from the Oval Office, that has landed her in special counsel Robert Mueller's hot seat.

-CNN recently reported that she would be interviewed around Thanksgiving as part of the probe into whether the Trump campaign aided Russia in meddling in the 2016 election, though it's unclear if she has already gone in.
+Hicks was interviewed over two days in December as part of the probe into whether the Trump campaign aided Russia in meddling in the 2016 election, and her role in crafting a misleading statement about the Trump Tower meeting between Trump's eldest son and a Russian lawyer continues to draw scrutiny.
 Trump and other top officials have denied any wrongdoing.

 Hicks has been there through it all.